 Growing up, I also heard numerous stories of child abuse.
 A child, who was no more than ten years old, would work in a glass factory, carrying molten glass with nothing more than thin pieces of cloth to shield his tender hands.
 After a whole day’s work, he would take home 20 Rupees, which is the equivalent of 40 cents.
 When he went home with the money, the child’s father would beat him, take the money away, and use it to get drunk.
 The child then went to sleep sucking his thumb—ready to go to work the next day.

-This is a hypothetical story, but one which could easily have been a real-life experience of a boy growing up in a slum.
-Stories like this are thedaily experience of many millions of people.
-The Bible calls this earth “the Valley of Tears”, and the history of mankind, from the cradle to the grave, is a constant treadmill of hunger, pain, sorrow and abuse.
+Stories like this are the daily experience of many millions of people.
+The Bible calls this earth “the Valley of Tears”, and the history of mankind is a constant treadmill of hunger, pain, sorrow and abuse.
 All of this has been because of sin.
 More often than not, this abuse has been perpetrated by the rich and more powerful.

 Misuse of power and religion